LArbys/LArCV/mac/README.md

 2. Toggle the ROITool menu by clicking the **Enable ROITool**
 ![alt text](http://www.nevis.columbia.edu/~vgenty/public/_____2.png "2")

 3. If this your first time, or you want to start a new scan specify the output file path and output file ROI producer (this will be the producer name in the LArCV file).
 I have chosen `output.root` with producer `ahoproducer`.
+Click **Load Files**.

 ![alt text](http://www.nevis.columbia.edu/~vgenty/public/_____3.png "3")